Latin Psalters

-The Latin Psalters are the translations of the Book of Psalms into the Latin language.
-They are the a resource used in the Liturgy of the Hours and other forms of the canonical hours in the Latin liturgical rites of the Catholic Church.
+There exist a number of translations of the Book of Psalms into the Latin language.
+They are a resource used in the Liturgy of the Hours and other forms of the canonical hours in the Latin liturgical rites of the Catholic Church.

 These translations are typically placed in a separate volume or a section of the breviary called the psalter, in which the psalms are arranged to be prayed at the canonical hours of the day.
 In the Middle Ages, psalters were often lavish illuminated manuscripts, and in the Romanesque and early Gothic period were the type of book most often chosen to be richly illuminated.

 Versions

-The Latin Church has a diverse selection of more or less different full translations of the psalms.
-Three of these translations, the Romana, Gallicana, and juxta Hebraicum, have been traditionally ascribed to Jerome, the author of the Latin Vulgate; however, the Romana has not been produced by Jerome.
+The Latin Church has a number of more or less different full translations of the psalms into Latin.
+Three of these translations, the Romana, Gallicana, and juxta Hebraicum, have been traditionally ascribed to Jerome, the author of most of the Latin Vulgate; however, the Romana was not produced by Jerome.
 Two other translations, the Pian and Nova Vulgata versions, were made in the 20th century.

-Many of these translations are actually quite similar to each other, especially in style: the Roman, Ambrosian, and Mozarabic psalters have relatively few differences between them, such that the same settings can generally be applied to sing all three.
-Related too is Jerome's Gallican psalter (versio gallicana), made between 386 and 389, which was translated from the Greek text of the Hexaplar Septuagint.
-Later, Jerome translated the book of psalms from Hebrew, this translation is called the versio juxta Hebraicum.
-The Nova Vulgata psalter (1979), though stylistically similar to these, diverges rather more from these traditional psalters insofar as it more closely follows the Hebrew Masoretic text.
-Two of these psalters stand apart as independent translations from the Hebrew: Jerome's juxta Hebraicum and the Pian version (1945).

 Versio Vetus Latina

-Also called the Psalterium Vetus, the psalter of the Old Latin Bible.
+Also called the Psalterium Vetus, the psalter of the Vetus Latina Bible.
 Quotations from the Psalms in Latin authors show that a number of related but distinct Old Latin recensions were circulating in the mid-4th century.
 These had by then substantially replaced the older Latin 'Cyprianic Psalter', a recension found in the works of Cyprian of Carthage that only survived in the 4th-century writings of the Donatists; and are all thought to be revisions of a lost common early 3rd-century version.

 A 12th-century Latin bible from Monte Cassino (Ms. Cas.
 557) preserves, alongside the Roman, Gallican and Iuxta Hebraeos psalters, a fourth complete version of the psalms extensively corrected with reference to the columns of the Hexapla Greek, possibly using a columnar transcription of the Hexapla psalter similar to that surviving in Milan.
 The underlying Latin text for this manuscript is believed to correspond with an early 3rd-century 'Cyprianic Psalter'.